 To begin, it is important to recognize that two basic technologies-dry mill and wet mill-are used in U.S. ethanol production.
 A basic overview of the two production technologies can be found here.
 National ethanol production data from the EIA does not distinguish between dry and wet mill ethanol plants, so the relative importance of the two technologies cannot be estimated from this data.
-Fortunately, the Grain Crushings and Co-Products Production report from the USDA includes data on the amount of corn used in ethanol production separately for dry mill and wet mill plants.
+Fortunately, the USDA Grain Crushings and Co-Products Production report includes data on the amount of corn used in ethanol production separately for dry mill and wet mill plants.
 We can use this data to infer the amount of ethanol produced in the U.S. by the two technologies.
-Specifically, the USDA data indicate that the amount of corn used by dry mill ethanol plants since October 2014 has ranged from 85 to 93 percent of the combined total for dry and wet mill plants and averaged 91 percent.
+Specifically, the USDA data indicate that the amount of corn used by dry mill ethanol plants since October 2014 has ranged from 85 to 93 percent of the total and averaged 91 percent.
 This suggests that about 91 percent of U.S. ethanol production is from dry mill plants and the remaining 9 percent is from wet mill plants.
-In the remainder of the analysis in this article we focus on dry mill plants as this is by far the dominant technology used in U.S. ethanol production and it is the technology assumed in previous farmdoc daily articles (e.g., March 22, 2023) that examine the profitability of U.S. ethanol production.
+In the remainder of the analysis in this article we focus on dry mill plants as this is by far the dominant technology used in U.S. ethanol production and it is the technology assumed in previous farmdoc daily articles (e.g., February 12, 2024) that examine the profitability of U.S. ethanol production.

 The first operational efficiency measure that we compute is the gallons of ethanol produced per bushel of feedstock processed at dry mill plants.
 As noted above, monthly fuel ethanol production from the EIA does not distinguish between dry and wet mill ethanol plants.
 Consequently, we compute the ethanol conversion rate by dividing monthly ethanol production from the EIA by the bushels of corn and sorghum feedstock used at U.S. dry and wet mill ethanol plants from the USDA's Grain Crushings and Co-Products Production report.
-We do not expect the use of combined ethanol production at dry and wet mill plants in the numerator to represent a significant limitation because, as shown earlier, wet mill plants represent less than 10 percent of total ethanol production.
+Even though this computation is based on data from dry and wet mill ethanol plants, it should be an accurate reflection of the conversion rate for dry mill plants because, as shown earlier, wet mill plants represent less than 10 percent of total ethanol production.
 Note also that both corn and sorghum feedstock are included in the denominator because fuel ethanol production estimates from the EIA do not distinguish between feedstock used to make the ethanol.
 The amount of sorghum is usually quite small, typically no more than five million bushels per month, and no sorghum use has been reported since July 2020.
-By comparison, the amount of corn used in ethanol production generally is in the range of 400 to 450 million bushels per month.
+By comparison, the amount of corn used in ethanol production generally is in the range of 400 to 500 million bushels per month.
+Finally, the EIA fuel ethanol production includes denaturant.